QuentinRa/blog.quentinra.dev/programming-languages/web/others/extensions/index.md

 * [Microsoft Edge extensions](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/) (👻)
 </div><div>

-There are a few difference between Firefox and chrome.
+There are a few differences between Firefox and Chrome.
 The main difference is that in **Chrome** 🌏 you will use

 ```text!
 chrome.xxx.yyy